-SPN 3103 Introduction to Literature This course enables students to improve, through the study of literature, the four fundamental skills involved in second language acquisition (reading, writing, listening and speaking).
+SPN 3103 Readings in Spanish This course enables students to improve, through the study and analysis of a wide variety of texts, the four fundamental skills involved in second language acquisition (reading, writing, listening and speaking).
 This class is intended to serve as a bridge to more advanced study in Hispanic literature and civilization.
-Prerequisite: SPN 2023 Intermediate Grammar, or instructor's permission.
+Prerequisite: SPN 2043 Intermediate Grammar, or instructor's permission.

 SPN 3113 Advanced Grammar and Composition This course is an intensive review of Spanish grammar that enables students to communicate in Spanish in more complex and sophisticated ways.
 Students continue to increase their vocabulary by rigorous reading and they devote their efforts to oral and written expression.
 A strong emphasis is placed on essay development.
-Prerequisite: SPN 2023 Intermediate Grammar, or instructor's permission.
+Prerequisite: SPN 2043 Intermediate Grammar, or instructor's permission.

 SPN 3123 Latin-American Civilization This variable topic course provides an overview of the origins and development of Latin-American civilization and culture from its pre-Columbian origins to the present.
 In addition, each time it is offered, it will focus on different specific regions, including Mexico, Central America, the Caribbean, the Andean republics, the Southern Cone region and Brazil.
 Students may repeat the course for credit provided that the topic is different.
-Prerequisite: SPN 3103 Introduction to Literature, or instructor's permission.
+Prerequisite: SPN 3103 Readings in Spanish, or instructor's permission.

 SPN 4043 Major Works in Hispanic Literature This is a topical course that requires students to read selected works of Spanish-language literature and to analyze those works and their broader contexts through classroom discussion and written composition.
 This course may be repeated for credit provided the topic is different.
-Prerequisite: SPN 3103 Introduction to Literature, or instructor's permission.
+Prerequisite: SPN 3103 Readings in Spanish, or instructor's permission.